frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

 Here is a quick summary of what you have achieved in 1A:

-* Learned how to use the OnShape interface and basic sketching and modeling features with the OnShape Learning Center courses
+* Learned how to use the Onshape interface and basic sketching and modeling features with the OnShape Learning Center courses
 * Learned how to model basic FRC structures
 * Learned how to use the `Gusset`, `Extrude Individual`, `Tube Converter`, and `Spacer` Featurescripts
 * Learned how to assemble basic models using `Group` and `Fasten`